 Aspect GRI Requirements Response ECONOMIC MANAGEMENT APPROACH Economic Policies and practices for assessing, addressing and managing corporate, operational, regulatory and strategic risk that might impact financial performance.
-A summary of our approach to corporate risk management is available in our Annual Report and Accounts.
+A summary of our approach to corporate risk management is available in our Annual Report and Accounts, p52-53.
 Our approach to managing sustainability risks, and their associated financial impacts, are available on our website.
-Economic Performance Policies and practices for mitigating economic risks.
-A detailed summary of our approach to mitigating economic risks is available in our Annual Report and Accounts. renemance Policies and practices regarding maintenance and capital expenditure in plant equipment or property.
-Not applicable - our assets are sold following completion so we do not perform on-going maintenance or have responsibility for CAPEX post-completion.
-Where The Berkeley Group retains a freehold interest, this is managed by estate management companies employing Planned Preventative Maintenance schedules.
+Policies and practices for mitigating economic risks.
+A detailed summary of our approach to mitigating economic risks is available in our Annual Report and Accounts, p52-53.
+Economic Performance Policies and practices regarding maintenance and capital expenditure in plant equipment or property.
+We have a team of property managers who manage all maintenance issues with the rental properties.
+There is a specific telephone line for the tenants to call if they have a problem and also a separate number should there be an emergency out of office hours.
+All matters are reported to the property management team.
+If it is a defect then the matter is referred to the developer for resolution under the 2 year warranty.
+If it is a maintenance issue then a relevant contractor is instructed and the matter is managed through the property management team.
+All maintenance contractors are checked for H&S and insurance prior to being put on our preferred suppliers list.
+All work is either checked personally, through photos from the contractor or by checking with the tenant.
+The type of check depends on the level of work required.
+The team also carry out routine preventative maintenance such as boiler services and gas safety checks.
+In addition, all properties are routinely inspected at least once a year by a member of the property management team.
+Any issues are noted and dealt with accordingly.
 Market Presence Policies and practices regarding the maintenance of market presence including the communication of product and brand.
 We perform targeted customer engagement annually to ensure we fully understand our customer's needs.
 This informs our marketing and communications strategy.
 We maintain our marketing presence through our website, brochures, annual report and accounts, sustainability report, site hoardings and development marketing materials.
-Indirect Policies and practices to encourage positive, and minimize negative, economic legacy impacts from activities.
-Our Vision2020 strategy ensures we carefully manage the economic, environmental and social legacy impacts of our activities.
-Economic Impacts Policies and practices to measure economic legacy impacts.
-Berkeley Group has commissioned a socio-economic sustainability study to determine a definition of social sustainability for Berkeley Group and the metrics that will be used to measure the long-term socio-economic impact that the Group has.
-Goals and Performance Organisation-wide goals regarding performance related to the Economic Aspects.
-Our economic goals are all incorporated within our Vision2020 strategy and may also be found within our Annual Report and Accounts.
+Indirect Economic Policies and practices to encourage positive, and minimize negative, economic legacy impacts from activities.
+Our Vision2020 framework ensures we carefully manage the economic, environmental and social legacy impacts of our activities.
+Impacts Policies and practices to measure economic legacy impacts.
+See our Sustainability Policy and our Places Summary Report Goals and Performance Organisation-wide goals regarding performance related to the Economic Aspects.
+Our economic goals are all incorporated within our Vision2020 framework and may also be found within our Annual Report and Accounts.
 Policy Organisation-wide policy (or policies) that define the organisation's overall commitment related to Economic Aspects.
-Our approach to growing our business is incorporated within our Vision2020 strategy and also covered in our Annual Report and Accounts.
-Additional Contextual Information Additional relevant information required to understand organisational performance.
-See Annual Report and Accounts
+Our approach to growing our business is incorporated within our Vision2020 framework and also covered in our Annual Report and Accounts.
+Additional Additional relevant information required to See Annual Report and Accounts